Irritable Bowel Syndrome (IBS): Bloated? Gassy? Constipated? Diarrhea?

 - Development of food allergies or food sensitivities

 - Lack of beneficial bacteria, like acidophilus, due to antibiotic exposure

 - Vitamin A deficiency leading to unhealthy mucous membranes

-All of these possibilities need to be addressed to adequately understand what is causing or contributing to your irritable bowel syndrome.
+All of these possibilities need to be examined or addressed to adequately understand what is causing or contributing to your irritable bowel syndrome.

 Natural Treatment of Irritable Bowel Syndrome (IBS)